 One of those responses takes place inside the lungs and involves the structures known as cilia.
 If you remember high school biology class, then you’ll probably recall that cilia are those little hair-like appendages inside the lungs tasked with removing toxins.
 Think of them as little lung cleaning machines, whose job is to protect your lungs from any number of harmful substances – you know, like cigarette smoke.
 Well, it turns out the toxins in cigarette smoke have the ability to cause these cilia to become paralyzed – rendering them unable to perform their lung-cleaning role in the body.

 As you might imagine, that creates an immediate problem, since it means that there is no effective mechanism left to prevent those toxins from simply settling into the lungs and taking up residence.
-The presence of this foreign body in the lungs then triggers the auto immune system to create an inflammation reaction as an emergency response to the toxins.
+The presence of this foreign body in the lungs then triggers the autoimmune system to create an inflammation reaction as an emergency response to the toxins.
 As inflammation occurs, the lungs react by coughing and trying to expel the smoke toxins to restore their internal balance.
-See our article on tobacco harm reduction for more information.

 First of all, if you have smoker’s cough and you smoke, you may not be alarmed.
 You really should be, though, because it could be a sign of something worse.
 Often times, that extra mucous production involved in your cough can be a perfect environment for bacterial growth – and that can lead to bronchial infections that may require antibiotic treatments.
 Sometimes the cough can progress to the point where you’re hacking up blood as well, and that can be a sign of a truly serious health concern.

 Vaping can be a great way to accomplish your goal of ending your smoker’s cough for good.
-Millions of former smokers have already made the switch from tobacco cigarettes to vaping, and many report that they quickly experienced an end to smoker’s cough, improved breathing and energy levels, and a host of other benefits.
-Alternatively, you can simply try to manage the cough as best you can, and hope that it doesn’t get worse.
+Millions of former smokers have already made the switch from tobacco cigarettes to vaping, and many reports that they quickly experienced an end to smoker’s cough, improved breathing and energy levels, and a host of other benefits.
+Alternatively, you can simply try to manage a cough as best you can, and hope that it doesn’t get worse.
 But, with a viable nicotine delivery system already out in the marketplace, the healthier option is to simply say goodbye to your smoker’s cough once and for all by choosing to vape.
-The best vape pens are easy to find thanks to our simple guide, but if your after a cig-a-like type that doesn’t produce too much vapor and is therefore a little more discrete then we suggest you take a look at our Green Smoke review.
+The best vape pens are easy to find thanks to our simple guide, but if your after a cig-a-like type that doesn’t produce too much vapor and is, therefore, a little more discrete then we suggest you take a look at our Mig 21 Clear Fusion.